 For example: Credit card companies can help the retail sector by locating the target audience.
 According to the transactions reports, retail companies can predict the choices of the consumers, their spending pattern, preference over buying competitor’s products, etc. This historical as well as real-time information helps them direct their marketing strategies in such a way that it hits the dart and reaches the right audience.

-Other than above, BA is helpful in various areas such as the fraud detection, health-care, defence, sales, etc. Like Mohit, if you’re fascinated by numbers, and want a challenging job role, you should definitely have a career in the field of business analytics.
+Other than above, Business Analytics is helpful in various areas such as the fraud detection, health-care, defence, sales, etc. Like Mohit, if you’re fascinated by numbers, and want a challenging job role, you should definitely have a career in the field of business analytics.
 Data can be an intelligent tool to foster your brand name in the economic market.
-BA lets you exploit this opportunity to make better business decisions.
+Business Analytics lets you exploit this opportunity to make better business decisions.